sadawi/MagneticFields/README.md

 ### Observers

 A field can have any number of registered observer objects.
-The `-->` is a shortcut for many observation patterns.
+The `-->` operator is a shortcut for many observation patterns.
+Observation events are triggered once when the observer is added, and after that whenever a field value is set.

 An observer can be added if it implements the `FieldObserver` protocol: